pavankat/medium-node-express-mongo-app/README.md

 # This is a MEAN STACK CRUD sample app (mongoDB, Express.js, Angular.js, Node.js)
+* this is a single page fried chicken spot logger app.

+* we're using a MEAN stack, however, if you want to start off with something lighter then
-* if you want to see how to accomplish this with a JEMN stack (jQuery, Express.js, mongoDB and Node.js, then check out the other branch for this repository)
+	* you can see how to accomplish doing this with a JEMN stack (jQuery, Express.js, mongoDB and Node.js by going to the other branch of this repository)

 * We'll be leveraging Angular.js to make our app a single page app.
 * Express.js is the framework we'll use to handle routing, handling of parameters and rendering of HTML
 * We'll use mongoDB to store data and we'll use mongoose as the ORM (object relational mapper) to mongoDB.
 Mongoose will make communicating to mongoDB easier for us.
 * Node.js is the backend programming language we'll be using

-# SUMMARY
+# GOAL
-* This is a Single Page CRUD App made with MongoDB, Angular.js, Express, Node.js,
 * this app will help demonstrate REST in the simplest possible way for beginners

 ## OBJECTIVES